 We eat lots of chickpeas—in hummus and Indian dishes—so I cook lots of them at once in my pressure cooker and almost always have an extra jar of them on hand (so convenient!).
 If pressure cookers terrify you, cook chickpeas in a slow cooker or in a pot on the stove.

-Pressure cooker models differ but to give you an idea of how quickly they cook dry beans and legumes, in mine, chickpeas turn out quite firm when I soak them for five hours maximum before cooking, bring to pressure in my pot for two minutes and then turn off the heat.
+Pressure cooker models differ but to give you an idea of how quickly they cook dry beans and legumes, in mine, chickpeas turn out quite firm when I soak them for about five hours before cooking, bring to pressure in my pot for two minutes and then turn off the heat.
 I find they turn out very soft if I soak them for longer than that (in which case, I make hummus).

 For the batch of roasted chickpeas featured in this blog post, I chose cumin, oregano and a bit of cayenne from my spices.
 Spices for Indian dishes go well with these also—turmeric, garam masala, coriander, cardamom, cinnamon, curry powder.
 A chili blend would taste great too—crushed dried chillies, cumin, oregano, coriander, cloves, allspice.